mocktomata/mocktomata/docs/komondor.md

 Design your application with dependency injection in mind will make it very easy to use `komondor` in production.

-All you need to do as passing in the spec'd instance of your dependency and it will work as is.
+All you need to do as passing in the spec'd instance of your dependency, and it will work as is.
 When the time is right, call `spec.done()` to save the record.